-In this section we give a quick introduction to some basic definitions and results about dg-categories and dg-functors.
+In this section we give a quick introduction to some basic definitions and results about dg categories and dg functors.
 For a survey on the subject, the reader can have a look at \cite{K}.